simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Sun 12 May : Fix Xbox refs to deleted shaders.
+Sun 12 May : Project fix for DirectX12Sample_x64_v140.vcxproj
 Sat 11 May : Dx12 sample build
 Fri 10 May : Fix stringFormat error in Sfx.
 Prevent at least some of the spurious console output from Flex in preprocessor.lpp.
 Fri 10 May : Fix cloud mip generation.
 CMake build improvements.